Tinkerforge/doc/source/Hardware/Master_Extensions/Chibi_Extension.rst

 only one is connected via USB (many-to-one routing).

 .. note:: After configuring a chibi network all modules will behave as connected via USB to your PC.
-Therefore you need no code changes if you change you system from cable based to chibi.
-But be aware that you will loose some speed since the transmission range is slower than USB speed.
+Therefore you need no code changes if you change you system from cable based to Chibi.
+But be aware that you will loose through put since the Chibi transmission speed is slower than USB transmission speed.

 Technical Specifications